mcmxcii-ldn/railway-gophish-persistent-storage/README.md

 Please login with the username admin and the password [RANDOM_PASSWORD]
 ```

+⚠️ **Important Notes:**
+- Password appears in logs **after the second redeploy**
+- If you see "EXISTING DATABASE" instead, delete volume and redeploy
-⚠️ **Save this password immediately!** It only appears on first deployment.
+- **Save this password immediately!** It only appears once

-### 6. Login and Change Password
+### 6. Login and Secure Your Account

 1. Open your Railway domain (e.g., `https://your-service.up.railway.app`)
 2. Login with `admin` and the password from logs
 3. Go to **Settings** > **Account Settings**
-4. Change your password to something secure
+4. **Change your password immediately**

+### 7. Data is Now Persistent

+After successful login and password change:
+- All subsequent redeployments will preserve your data
+- Logs will show: `EXISTING DATABASE DETECTED`
+- Use your changed password (not the one from logs)

+---

 ## Environment Variables

-Railway automatically provides:
+**Automatically set by Railway:**
-- `RAILWAY_PUBLIC_DOMAIN` - Used for CSRF protection (automatically configured)
+- `RAILWAY_PUBLIC_DOMAIN` - Your service domain (set when you generate domain)

-Optional variables you can set:
+**Optional variables you can set:**
 - `CONTACT_EMAIL` - Contact email shown in Gophish config (default: empty)

+---

 ## SMTP Configuration